indyplanets/appcenter-documentation/README.md

 Teradata AppCenter (AppCenter) is self-service execution platform for creating and running custom SQL, BTEQ, or Java applications (apps).
 These apps query data from Teradata, Aster, or Presto systems and return a result set that can include visualizations.
-AppCenter includes privacy settings for both the apps and results.
+AppCenter includes privacy settings for both apps and run results.
 You can run apps on demand or set up a schedule to run them automatically.

 <div class="row">
  <div class="grid-4">